Emanuele Di Angelantonio

 During his career, he has held important posts at the University of Cambridge, NHS Blood and Transplant, the European Society of Cardiology (ESC), and the World Health Organisation (WHO).

-Emanuele has attended and spoken at major seminars and congresses around the world and has received significant recognition for his research activity at an international level, including the Fellow of the Royal College of Physicians of London (2018) and the Viviane Conraads Achievement Award from the European Association of Preventive Cardiology (2019).
+Emanuele has attended and spoken at major seminars and congresses around the world and has received significant recognition for his research activity at an international level, including the Fellow of the Royal College of Physicians of London (2018), the Viviane Conraads Achievement Award from the European Association of Preventive Cardiology (2019), the National Institute for Health and Care Research Senior Investigator Award (2022) and the Fellow of the Academy of Medical Science (2023).

 He is the author of more than 200 studies published in prestigious journals, including Lancet, JAMA and New England Journal of Medicine.